From the University Library homepage:

 Can't find the article you need?

-(Digital Object Identifier, the unique number which helps you find full-text electronic articles quickly)
+(Digital Object Identifier, the unique number which helps you find full-text electronic publications quickly)

 You can search for articles by DOI via eJournals A-Z (below the button).
 Select DOI in the drop-down menu.